romsssss/romsssss.github.io/_posts/2022-12-01-code-review-harder-than-it-looks.md

 It's an ideal place to explain the motivation behind introduced changes, depict implementation choices, and ease the process for the person who is going to review the code.
 Broadly used in open-source software, where the reviewer does not necessarily personally know the reviewee, it is too often overlooked in the "Proprietary" world.

-A comprehensive pull request description should, at least, contain the following information.
+A comprehensive pull request description should, at the very least, contain the following information.

 ### Context, context and more context!